Cranes arriving to start removing wreckage from deadly Baltimore bridge collapse

 The devastation left behind after the cargo ship lost power and struck a support pillar early Tuesday is extensive.
 Divers recovered the bodies of two men from a pickup truck in the Patapsco River near the bridge’s middle span Wednesday, but officials said they have to start clearing the wreckage before anyone can reach the bodies of four other missing workers.

-State police have said that based on sonar scans, the vehicles appear to be encased in a “superstructure” of concrete and other debris.
+State police have said that judging by sonar scans, the vehicles appear to be encased in a “superstructure” of concrete and other debris.

 Federal and state officials have said the collision and collapse appeared to be an accident.